top of page

 • 10-year study at Brown showed that arts-based programs produced more powerful results than sports or community service programs.

-For more information about Harmony Together, our brand new music therapy program, click here!
+For more information about Harmony Together, our music therapy program, click here!

 bottom of page